Jasonzhou97/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a help page with the command formats.
+Shows a link to guide you to a help page.

 ![help message](images/helpMessage.png)